github/docs/content/billing/managing-your-license-for-github-enterprise/troubleshooting-license-usage-for-github-enterprise.md

 - The user has write access to one of your organization's private repositories.
 - The user is a {% data variables.visual_studio.prodname_vs_subscriber %}.

 Invitations for these roles will consume a license until the invitation is accepted or expires.
-For more information about the people in your enterprise who consume a license, see "[About per-user pricing](/billing/managing-billing-for-your-github-account/about-per-user-pricing)."
+For more information about the people in your enterprise who consume a license, see "[AUTOTITLE](/billing/managing-billing-for-your-github-account/about-per-user-pricing)."

 For each user to consume a single seat regardless of how many deployments they use, you must synchronize license usage between {% data variables.product.prodname_ghe_server %} and {% data variables.product.prodname_ghe_cloud %}.
-For more information, see "[Syncing license usage between {% data variables.product.prodname_ghe_server %} and {% data variables.product.prodname_ghe_cloud %}](/billing/managing-your-license-for-github-enterprise/syncing-license-usage-between-github-enterprise-server-and-github-enterprise-cloud)."
+For more information, see "[AUTOTITLE](/billing/managing-your-license-for-github-enterprise/syncing-license-usage-between-github-enterprise-server-and-github-enterprise-cloud)."

 After you synchronize license usage, {% data variables.product.prodname_dotcom %} matches user accounts on {% data variables.product.prodname_ghe_server %} with user accounts on {% data variables.product.prodname_ghe_cloud %} by email address.